ivans-innovation-lab/jenkins-pipelines-infrastructure/README.md

-# Jenkins (& Artifactory) Pipelines Infrastructure
+# Infrastructure - Jenkins And Artifactory

 Jenkins 2.x with the [Pipeline Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Pipeline+Plugin) and Artifactory docker images to support the following scenario: